 • Global and selective adjustments such as brightness, hue, saturation and contrast to restore the integrity of the original scene.

-• Several images (typically 2-4), each with a small white border, combined into a single image that depicts a progression of events or related activity.
+• Several photos (typically 2-4), each with a small white border, combined into a single image that depicts a progression of events or related activity.

 Editing Techniques That Are Not Allowed: